Box-Robotics/ros2-ouster-tools/ouster_tools/doc/ptp_tuning.md

 time on the local Linux host as obtained via NTP.
 To that end, our focus is on tuning the PTP setup between the host and the LiDAR.
-To be clear, a synchronized clock between our host and sensor is critical for running algorithms that consume the LiDAR data *assuming good timestamps on the point clouds*.
+To be clear, a synchronized clock between our host and sensor is critical for running algorithms that consume the LiDAR data and *assume good timestamps on the point clouds*.

 Validating the PTP Setup